Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Approach

 \section{Approach}

 A central problem in software testing, especially when test oracles (verdicts) are not automated, is the selection of a small set of test cases that sufficiently exercise a software system.
-Intuitively, testers should select a set of diverse test cases since selecting similar test cases does not bring extra benefits in terms of fault detection.
-In this paper, we aim to support testing of DNN models by studying diversity metrics to guide the selection, minimisation and generation of test inputs, relying on the best diversity metric in terms of both the capacity to uncover erroneous behaviour and computational complexity.
-To do so, we consider and adapt three diversity metrics that are a priori relevant and have been used in other contexts.
-We rely on a feature extraction model to extract features from images that we can rely on to compute diversity.
-In section \ref{Sec:Evaluation}, we will first evaluate the selected metrics in terms of their capability to measure the actual diversity of a test input set.
-We will then study their relationships with state-of-the-art white-box coverage metrics and analyse their associations with fault detection in DNNs.
+Intuitively, testers should select a set of diverse test cases because selecting similar test cases does not bring extra benefits to fault detection.
+In this paper, we study diversity metrics with the ultimate aim of using them to guide DNN testing, relying on the best diversity metric in both the capacity to uncover erroneous behavior and computational complexity.
+We target black-box diversity metrics that are model-independent because we cannot rely on DNNs output when the models are not accurate~\cite{li2019structural}.
+We also target black-box metrics that do not require executing the model with all inputs because it would impede their application when working with large models and datasets.
+Therefore, we use and adapt three diversity metrics that have been applied widely in other contexts and are based on inputs.
+We rely on a feature extraction model to extract features from images that we use to compute diversity.
+In section~\ref{Sec:Evaluation}, we will first evaluate the selected metrics in terms of their capability to measure the actual diversity of a test input set.
+Then we will study their relationships with state-of-the-art white-box coverage metrics and analyze their associations with fault detection in DNNs.

-In this section, we describe the feature extraction method and the diversity metrics that we considered and detail the evaluation process in the following section.
+In this section, we describe the feature extraction method and the diversity metrics that we used, and detail the evaluation process in the following section.